 - Digital camera technology is useful for imaging inside and outside the body.

 Did you know that the human body is made up of about 200 different cell types?
 This means that different cell characteristics are important when considering the type of medical imaging technique to use, find out more in the article Looking inside your body.

 Various imaging methods are used to help with cancer diagnosis and treatment.
-Students can explore cancer screening and diagnosis, the characteristics of normal and cancerous cells and cancer definitions.
+In these activities students can explore cancer screening and diagnosis, the characteristics of normal and cancerous cells and cancer definitions.